mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/02-typing.md

 ### Inference of primitives

-All Mondrian primitive types are turned into the corresponding TypeScript's primitive type:
+All Mondrian primitive types are turned into the corresponding TypeScript primitive type:

 | Mondrian type                       | Inferred TypeScript type        |